 I'm sure that each and everyone of you out there has encountered customers that don't have the money needed to make their critical fixes.
-With that in mind, I'm betting that some, if not most, of you offer financing plans to your customers.
 This article is going to detail how to integrate your financing options into Profit Rhino, and how to set up new financing options.

 You can setup multiple financing options within your account but only one rate will show.
 Whichever rate will produce the lowest monthly payment will be the financing option that shows.

 Note: Profit Rhino does not offer its own financing options, you'll already need a financing portal set up through a financial institution.
 All this will allow you to do is integrate that financing option into your Profit Rhino so they can be used in tandem.

 It will load on the Tax/Finance screen.
 Click Add Institution to add financing.